 Third, I abstract away from the specific structure of the signal used to determine control rights.
 This general notion of the signal allows me to capture diverse metrics used in real contracts (e.g., different financial ratios and amounts, upper and lower thresholds) using one theoretical construct.
-The covenant in the model is not a specific statistic, but broadly the probability that a signal(s) used in the contract makes an error.
+The covenant in the model is not a specific statistic, but broadly the probability that a signal(s) used in the contract makes a type-1 or type-2 error.